-The TTUHSC Libraries of the Health Sciences provide facilities and learning/information resources with physical sites in Lubbock, Amarillo, and Odessa.
-The TTUHSC Library system collections presently contain more than 56,600 bound volumes and over 105,480 electronic books, plus 4,956 open access ebooks.
+The TTUHSC Libraries of the Health Sciences provide facilities and learning/information resources with physical sites in

+Lubbock, Amarillo, and Odessa.
+The TTUHSC Library system collections presently contain more than 33,451 bound volumes and over 102,854 electronic books, plus 4,958 open access ebooks.
 The number of bound volumes will continually decrease however, as the Library makes room for more student study space.
-The system has 209 print journal subscriptions and approximately 25,616 electronic journals available at all TTUHSC sites.
-The libraries feature quiet and group study carrels and rooms, wifi display in two group study rooms, anatomy models, eleven 3D printers (one printer in Odessa and ten printers in Lubbock), computer labs, scanners, interlibrary loan and reference services, and Internet access.
+The system has 209 print journal subscriptions and approximately 43,929 electronic journals available at all TTUHSC sites.
+The libraries feature quiet and group study carrels and rooms, wifi display in two group study rooms, anatomy models, fifteen 3D printers (two printers in Odessa and thirteen printers in Lubbock), computer labs, scanners, interlibrary loan and reference services, and Internet access.
 The online Ask A Librarian service